coding-blocks-ebooks/blocks-of-android/README.md

 # Authors
 This book was originally conceived and written at **[Coding Blocks](https://codingblocks.com)**
-Since this is open sourced, any one can contribute to this book.
+Since this is open sourced, anyone can contribute to this book.

 Authors with most contributions are -

  - Arnav Gupta
  - Nimit Agarwal